-14.2.-69.1 Policy - Residential coherence character and amenity a.
+14A.2.-68.1 Policy - Residential coherence character and amenity a.
 Ensure that non-residential activities do not have significant adverse effects on residential coherence, character, and amenity.

-14.2.
-69.2 Policy - Community activities and community facilities
+14A.2.-68.2 Policy - Community activities and community facilities

-- Enable community activities and community facilities within residential areas to meet community needs and encourage co-location and shared use of community facilities where practicable. - b.
-Enable larger scale community activities and community facilities within defined arterial locations that: - i. are within walking distance of the Central City and suburban commercial centres; - ii. front onto core public transport routes; and - iii. are not dominated by residential development.
+Enable community activities and community facilities within residential areas to meet community needs and encourage co-location and shared use of community facilities where practicable.

+- b.
+Enable larger scale community activities and community facilities within defined arterial locations that: - are within walking distance of the Central City and suburban commercial centres; - ii. front onto core public transport routes; and - iii. are not dominated by residential development.

-14.2.
-69.3 Policy - Home occupations
+14A.2.68.3 Policy - Home occupations